Frequently Asked Questions for Parents

 What are the dates of your competition?

-We kick off on Sunday 13th September with 3 weeks of skills sessions and casual games.
-We then start Round 1 of the competition on Sunday 4th October with Grand Finals wrapping up the competition on Sunday 29th November.
+in 2021, we will start Round 1 of the competition on Sunday 5th September, with Grand Finals wrapping up the competition on Sunday 28th November.

 Where are games played?